-- Patently offensive representations or descriptions of ultimate sex acts, normal or perverted, actual or simulated, including sexual intercourse, sodomy, and sexual bestiality; or
+- Patently offensive representations or descriptions of ultimate sex acts, normal or perverted, actual or simulated, including intercourse, sodomy, and bestiality; or

 - Taken as a whole, it lacks serious literary, artistic, political, or scientific value.7

-Note that you do not need to receive any of the proceeds of the commercial sexual activity in order to violate 18-3-504 C.R.S.A
+Note that human traffickers do not need to receive any of the proceeds of the commercial carnal activity in order to violate CRS 18-3-504.

-Human trafficking of adults for sexual servitude is a Colorado class 3 felony.
+Human trafficking victims of adult age for carnal servitude is a Colorado class 3 felony.
 Human trafficking of a minor under 18 for sexual servitude is a class 2 felony.